 - This is AUC's annual creative writing competition.
-Participants enroll in one of five genres of creative work: short story, scriptwriting, spoken word poetry, podcasts, and graphic novel.
+Participants enroll in one of five creative work genres: short story, scriptwriting, spoken word poetry, podcasts, and graphic novel.
 Students receive training workshops and present their work at the EURECA conference.

-This is a Research and Creativity Convention (RCC) initiative which awards departments for creating opportunities for undergraduate research.
+This is a Research and Creativity Convention (RCC) initiative that awards departments for creating opportunities for undergraduate research.
 The prize amounts are:

 $10000 – award for undergraduate research achievements and established supportive infrastructure;